AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 The model is saved and you return to the Content Fragment model Console where you can add more models are necessary.

 ![Module complete](assets/content-structure/content-fragment-model-console-populated.png)

-## You've Learned to Create a Content Fragment Model. {#conclusion}

-Congratulations!
-You learned how to create a Content Fragment model to represent the structure of your headless data and took the first step to delivering omni-channel content in a scaled and standard way.